 Put, chocolate, and water don't mix, and the result is clumpy chocolate.
 As a result, you will ruin the entire amount of chocolate, and it becomes inedible.

 When you're ready to dip, it's time to prepare the chocolate.

 WHAT IS THE BEST VEGAN DIPPING CHOCOLATE?

 Some people prefer to melt vegan chocolate slabs, but I used vegan chocolate chips.
-Despite most recipes require adding oil, I have never found a need to add oil to the baking chocolate for simple vegan chocolate covered strawberries.
+Although most recipes require adding oil, I have never found a need to add oil to the baking chocolate for simple vegan chocolate-covered strawberries.

 Actually, most dark chocolate is vegan, but you need to look for any milk or dry milk ingredients on the package.
 Ghirardelli Dark Chocolate, for instance, used to be vegan but now contains milk.
-So, make sure you look closely.
-For this recipe, I used Enjoy Life Mini-Sweet Chocolate Chips, because I found them at my local grocer.
-Other brands, for example, I have used successfully are King David Kosher Non-Dairy Chocolate Coins, or Sephra Non-Dairy Milk Chocolate Melts.
+So, make sure to read labels closely.
+I used Enjoy Life Mini-Sweet Chocolate Chips for this recipe because I found them at my local grocer.
+Other brands, for example, I have used successfully are King David Kosher Non-Dairy Chocolate Coins or Sephra Non-Dairy Milk Chocolate Melts.

 HOW TO MELT THE CHOCOLATE

 The easiest way to melt the chocolate is to place the chocolate chips or chopped chocolate into a microwave-safe bowl and microwave in 1-minute intervals at level 5 power on the microwave.
 Moreover, stir each minute, and DO NOT OVERCOOK; burnt chocolate is not fun to deal with.

 Even though there may be a few chips left in the bowl with the melted chocolate, stirring them into the hot chocolate will melt the remaining chips.